 On the other hand, using $f$-invariance of $\cF^{u}$ and the fact that every connected component of $\cO^c$ is wandering, we get that every point in $U_i$ must eventually fall out of $\bigcup_i U_i$ and then its unstable manifold must advance to other component.
 This concludes the claim, and as we explained, allows to use the same argument as in Case 2 to finish the proof in Case 3. \lqqd

 M.A.
-Rodriguez Hertz and R. Ures were kind to comunicate an alternative proof of this lemma by using an adaptation of an argument due to Haefliger for branched foliations (it should appear in \cite{HHU}).
+Rodriguez Hertz and R. Ures were kind to communicate an alternative proof of this lemma by using an adaptation of an argument due to Haefliger for branching foliations (it should appear in \cite{HHU}).